Trae Coyle

-Trae Bailey Coyle (born 11 January 2001) is an English professional footballer who plays as a winger for Swiss club Lausanne-Sport.
+Trae Bailey Coyle (born 11 January 2001) is an English professional footballer who plays as a winger for League of Ireland Premier Division club Waterford.

 Club career

 Born in Camden, Coyle began his career at Arsenal, joining the club in 2009.
 He signed on loan for Gillingham in August 2020.
 He scored his first goal for Gillingham in an EFL Trophy tie against Crawley Town on 8 September 2020.
 He was recalled by Arsenal in January 2021.

 On 21 June 2021 he moved to Swiss club Lausanne-Sport.

+On 2 January 2025, Coyle signed for League of Ireland Premier Division club Waterford on a multi-year contract.

 International career

 He has represented England at under-17 level.